efabless/openlane2/docs/source/usage/caravel/index.md

 ```
 ````

-Then, the PnR sdc file path was edited in the json file.
+Then, the PnR SDC file path was edited in the JSON file.

 ```json
     "PNR_SDC_FILE": "dir::pnr.sdc",